Contextual Tuning of Model Predictive Control for Autonomous Racing: Proposed Learning Architecture

-\cref{alg:contextual_bo} summarizes the required steps for contextual \gls{bo} with instructions that differ from the standard \gls{bo} setting highlighted in blue.
-In Line~4, the context $\context_n$ is computed from the telemetry data collected during the previous lap as the regression coefficients of the residual model.
+\cref{alg:contextual_bo} summarizes contextual \gls{bo} for controller tuning.
+We highlight the additional instructions for the contextual setting in green.
+In Line~4, the context $\context_n$ is inferred with \gls{blr} from the current telemetry data $\datatel_{n-1}$ as the regression coefficients of the residual model.
 Since the context is governed by the environment itself we do not have influence over the respective values.
-Accordingly, the acquisition function is only optimized with respect to $\bovar$ in Line~5, while $\context_n$ is kept constant.
+Accordingly, we only optimize the acquisition function with respect to $\bovar$ in Line~5, while $\context_n$ is kept constant.
 That way, \gls{bo} continues to explore the parameter space when new contexts are observed due to the increased predictive uncertainty of the \gls{gp}.
-In contrast, for contexts that are similar to the ones encountered in previous laps, \gls{bo} readily transfers the experience and thus accelerates optimization.
-Continuously updating the residual dynamics model and utilizing it as context variable allows us to account for either slowly changing environmental conditions, e.g., an emptying fuel tank or tires wearing off, quickly varying conditions, e.g., different surface traction due to rain, or deliberate changes of the car's condition, such as new tires.
+In contrast, for contexts that are similar to the ones encountered in previous iterations, \gls{bo} readily transfers the experience and thus accelerates optimization.
+In Lines~6--8, we update the dynamics model and the controller with $\context_n$ and $\bovar_n$, respectively, and drive an additional lap to mitigate any transient effects due to the new parameters.
+Both datasets, $\databo_n$ and $\datatel_n$, are then updated in Lines~9--10.
+Continuously updating the residual dynamics model and utilizing it as context variable allows us to account for either slowly changing environmental conditions, e.g., an emptying fuel tank or tires wearing out, or deliberate changes in the car's condition, such as new tires.
+When a sudden environmental change occurs during a lap, e.g., due to rain, the car needs to drive an additional lap with the same controller parameters because the inferred context would otherwise be ambiguous due to misidentified model parameters.
+For a specific (increasing) sequence of \gls{ucb}'s exploration parameter $\beta_n$ and under certain regularity assumptions on $J$, \cref{alg:contextual_bo} exhibits sublinear contextual regret \cite{Krause2011contextual}.